lawbel/zig-shogi/README.md

 ## Special Rules in Shogi

 The basic rules of Shogi are easy to pick up.
-However, finding clear and unambiguous English language explanations of the more complex rules can be difficult.
+However, finding clear and unambiguous English language explanations of the more complex rules can be more difficult.
 So, for those curious about the finer points of these more complex rules (e.g., how *exactly* does the repetition rule work, and in what ways is perpetual check different in Shogi than in Chess?), here are the details.

-For a more official reference, one can consult the [FESA rules][fesa-rules] (these also contain details specific to over-the-board play).
+For a more official reference, one may consult the [FESA rules][fesa-rules] (these also contain details specific to over-the-board play).

 ### Promotion